KevinArmbruster/AutoML-Information-Needs/workshop/Template.md

 # Pattern Name
-Give the pattern a short and descriptive name.
+*Give the pattern a short and descriptive name.*

+## Problem
+*Describe the problem that the pattern is intended to solve.
+The problem should be solvable by collecting information about the data, model or optimization process.
+Also, please describe the goal that you want to reach.*

 ## Context
-Describe the context within which the problem desribed in the next section occurs.
-*Context* includes the ML task, ML model, data type and amount of data, and pipeline stage but extend to more aspects.
-Please focus on contextual factors that help distinguish the problem tackled in this patterns from similar problems in other contexts.
+*Describe the context within which the described problem occurs.
+The context should include the ML task, ML model, data type and amount of data, and pipeline stage as well as any other information you think is relevant.
+Please focus on contextual factors that help distinguish the problem tackled in this pattern.*

-## Problem
-Clearly describe the problem that the pattern is intended to solve within the context described above.
-The problem should be solvable by collecting information about the model or optimization process, as you will describe in the section "Solution".
-Please also describe the goal that you want to reach.

 ## Forces
-Describe the trade-offs or conflicting concerns that need to be balanced.
+*Describe competing concerns, constraints, and influences that shape your decision-making process.*

 ## Solution
-Describe what specific information you collect to achieve your goal.
-Please also describe how you collect the needed information.
+*Describe what specific information you collect to achieve your goal.
+Please also describe how you aquire the needed information.*

 ## Rationale
-Explain why the aquired information helps you to solve the problem.
-Why is the information a good choice to solve the problem.
+*Explain why the aquired information helps you to solve the problem.
+Why is the information a good choice to solve the problem.*

 ## Resulting Context
-Describe the outcome and any advantages.
-Also, describe any new trade-offs or disadvantages this might introduce.
+*Describe the outcome: any advantages, new trade-offs, or disadvantages this might introduce.*

-## Related Patterns
-List any other connected patterns, goals, and problems, that are prerequisites, alternatives.

 ## Known Uses
-Please describe, if you know this pattern to be suitable for other contexts as well.
-Also, if you know it is unsuitable for certain contexts.
+*Describe, if you know this pattern is suitable for other contexts as well.
+Also, if you know it is unsuitable for certain contexts.*